davinaleong/proj-dav-fem-2024/README.md

 Browse through our solutions to Frontend Mentor challenges, each meticulously crafted using the latest web development technologies.
 Learn from our code, discover best practices, and improve your frontend skills.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/davinaleong/proj-dav-fem-2024/blob/main/LICENSE.md) file for details.

 ## Contribution

 Feel free to contribute by submitting your solutions or enhancements.
 Follow our [contribution guidelines](https://chat.openai.com/c/CONTRIBUTING.md) to get started.

 ## Feedback

 We welcome your feedback!
-If you have suggestions, improvements, or just want to say hello, please [open an issue](https://github.com/your_username/DavDevs-FEM-Microsite/issues).
+If you have suggestions, improvements, or just want to say hello, please [open an issue](https://github.com/davinaleong/proj-dav-fem-2024/issues).

 Happy coding! 🚀